cofenberg/unrimp/README.md

 		- Implementations try to stick as best as possible close-to-the-metal and as a result are just a few KiB instead of MiB in memory size
 		- Implementations load the entry points of Vulkan, Direct3D, OpenGL and so on during runtime, meaning it's possible to react on system failures by e.g. dynamically switching to another RHI implementation
 	- Support for static and shared build
-	- Separation into RHI, runtime and toolkit for asset cooking
+	- Separation into RHI, renderer and toolkit for asset cooking
 		- RHI abstracts way the underlying API like Vulkan/OpenGL/DirectX
-		- Runtime designed with end-user and middleware-user in mind
+		- Renderer designed with end-user and middleware-user in mind
 			- Efficiency and responsiveness over flexibility (were it isn't useful in practice)
-			- Intended to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic runtime
+			- Intended to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic renderer
 		- Toolkit designed with developer fast iterations in mind: Asset source flexibility, asset background compilation, hot-reloading
 	- Interfaces for log, assert, memory allocator, graphics debugger and profiler so the user has the control over those things
 		- Standard implementations are provided